Compare Cheap Pet Insurance

 Time-limited policies can really catch a pet owner unaware as they are most suited to short-term issues, not long-term problems.
 Ongoing or recurring vet bills will not be covered beyond 12 months.
 For example, if your dog suffers from an ear infection when he is two years old, then ear infections when he is three or older will not be covered as they fall beyond the usual 12-month window of coverage on a time-limited policy.

 Additionally, it is important to note that illnesses such as ear infections are usually deemed "bilateral"—meaning both the left and right sides count as the same illness.
-A claim on an infection in one ear starts the 12-month clock ticking on claims for both ears.
+A claim for hip dysplasia in one hip starts the 12-month clock ticking on claims for both hips.

 Older pets may only be eligible for time-limited policies.
 Many insurers won't offer lifetime or maximum benefit cover to older pets, as they are more likely to suffer from ongoing health problems.
 Typically, once dogs reach 8 or 9 years of age they are not eligible for lifetime policies, although some breeds may hit this threshold at 5 years of age.